Requirements for the STEM Teaching Minor

-- Maintain a GPA of 2.7 or better.
+- Maintain an overall GPA of 2.7 or better.

 - Complete Step 1: Inquiry Approaches to Teaching and Step 2: Inquiry-based Lesson Design with a grade of B- or better.

 - Submit to the UTeach office a formal application to declare the STEM Teaching minor.

 For all UTeach courses that require student teaching in an elementary, middle school or high school classroom, students must undergo and pass CORI (Criminal Offender Record Information) background checks for each K-12 school district in which they will be working.

 STEM Teaching Minor

 To earn the STEM Teaching Minor, undergraduates must successfully complete the required 24 credits of UTeach coursework and practicum.
 For math teacher certification, math and computer science undergraduates must also successfully complete Functions and Modeling and Geometry.
 Several of these UTeach courses also serve as Gen Ed or free electives course requirements.
 The 6-credit teaching practicum is completed during the final semester of senior year and requires student to teach full days for the semester.